Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 Write your about me page

-Your about me page is going to be one of the most (if not the most) important page of your website.
+Your about me page will be one of the most (if not the most) important pages of your website.
 It’s on this page that readers determine whether you are the person who can help them solve their problem.

 Rather than making your about page all about you, make sure to connect your story to their problem.

 For help writing your about me page, look at my about page template here.